 #7 Not Looking Closely For Mistakes

-Accidental marks, messy edges, gradient banding and incorrect proportions are all easily avoidable mistakes if you simply take some time to closely evaluate your work.
+Accidental marks, messy edges, gradient banding and incorrect proportions are all easily avoidable digital art mistakes if you simply take some time to closely evaluate your work.

 In this example. you can see that there are some areas I did not blend very well in the shadows.
 By brightening the image temporarily, I can more easily see mistakes that will show up on displays that are brighter than what I use in my studio.

 You can either blend or paint to soften these edges to smooth out the transitions in color.